 November 6, 2017 / Ideas

-By: Stephanie Marino, LA Designer.
+By: Stephanie Roa, LA Designer.
 Originally posted on DeepRoot.
-Today’s workplaces are a notable departure from those of the cubicle-filled past. […]
+Today’s workplaces are a notable departure from those of the cubicle-filled […]

-By: Stephanie Marino, LA Designer.
+By: Stephanie Roa, LA Designer.
 Originally posted on Land8.

 “Why just make something, when you can create something that matters?”
 That’s the firm slogan that Stephanie Pankiewicz, Partner at LandDesign, considers throughout every project, and especially as she has had the opportunity to completely transform Tysons, VA.
 Currently known for its office parks, shopping malls, and traffic congestion, the future vision for Tysons is that of a high-density city — with walkable streets, an iconic skyline, and quality public spaces.
 With 14 active projects in Tysons, LandDesign is uniquely positioned to lead the city’s transformation, create something that MATTERS to the community, and set precedent for edge cities around the globe.
 However, communicating these large-scale changes to the many stakeholders, community members, and county officials has had its challenges.
 During the Land8x8 Lightning Talks, Stephanie shared how her company has utilized new and innovative technologies to best convey their vision for a vibrantly transformed Tysons.